 Step 4: Add Sample Video

 A smaller window will open up.
-Click the folder icon as highlighted with the red box in the image below "Adding Sample Video to Repair", then choose the sample video.
-If you don't know what is, a sample video is a working video or file recorded with the same device and in the same format as the damaged video.
+Click the folder icon as highlighted with the red box in the image below, "Adding Sample Video to Repair," then choose the sample video.
+If you don't know what it is, a sample video is a working video or file recorded with the same device and in the same format as the damaged video.

-The Advanced Repair mode can take the information on the sample video and use it to repair the corrupt video.
+The Advanced Repair mode can take the sample video's information and use it to repair the corrupt video.
 You have to admit, that's quite innovative, no?

 Step 5: Save Video

-Click on the "Save" button on the upper-right section of the interface and another dialogue box will pop up.
+Click on the "Save" button on the interface's upper-right section, and another dialogue box will pop up.
 You'll see this prompt on it: "Select a location to save the recovered files.
 Please do not save files to the path where you lost them."
 Doing this could prevent certain persistent issues.

-It's advised to give the new folder a name, so searching or locating it will be even easier.
+It's advised to give the new folder a name, so searching or locating it will be easier.
 This is especially important if you have a large bunch of files in your drive.
-Just wait for a few seconds and the repaired video will be saved.
+Just wait for a few seconds, and the repaired video will be saved.